 Standard capless fuel filler system

 Interior The Mountaineer can carry five occupants, with an optional third-row seat raising capacity to seven.
-The Sync communication system, developed with Microsoft, integrates phones and media players and allows those devices to be voice-activated.
+The Sync communication system integrates phones and media players and allows those devices to be voice-activated.
 Sirius' subscription-based Travel Link service, included with the optional navigation system, can pull up local gas prices, movie times, weather reports and sports scores.

 Second-row seats can be bench or buckets; they recline on the Premier

 Optional rear-seat DVD entertainment system with 8-inch video screen